SpecFlowOSS/SpecFlowWiki/Context-Injection.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Context-Injection]].
+We use the GitHub wiki for authoring the documentation pages._

 SpecFlow supports a very simple dependency framework that is able to instantiate and inject class instances for the scenarios.
 With this feature you can group the shared state to context-classes, and inject them into every binding class that is interested in that shared state.

 To use context injection, you have to